eneim/kohii/docs/intro.md

 #### 0. Rich feature demo application

-As always, I try to cover as much of the cappabilities of the library as possible in the demo app.
+As always, I try to cover as much of the capabilities of the library as possible in the demo app.
 By that, you can have the recommended ways to implement many patterns using **Kohii**, including:

 - Using Kohii in RecyclerView only (the simplest pattern).
 - Using Kohii in *NestedScrollView* only (yes, **Kohii** does not just support RecyclerView, it works with any *ViewGroup* you can imagine of, or, most of them).
 - Using Kohii in *ViewPager* only, where each page is a *Fragment* (this is one of the thing that **toro** could not support well, so Kohii is here for the rescue).
-- Using Kohii in Master/Detail UI composition (this is a new pattern I'm experimenting with, and it needs time to be battle proof, and it needs your feedbacks to be mature <3).
+- Using Kohii in Master/Detail UI composition (this is a new pattern I\'m experimenting with, and it needs time to be battle proof, and it needs your feedback to be mature <3).
 - Using Kohii in RecyclerView, with 'click-to-fullscreen' feature like YouTube UI.
 This is the game changer, my **selling point for Kohii** <3.
 Implementation of it is also discussed in [this post](/2019/02/10/droidkaigi-2019-part-4/).
 - Using Kohii in RecyclerView, with 'click-to-fullscreen' feature that open the fullscreen playback in new **Activity**, *without pausing/resuming the playback*.
-So starting new Activity for fullscreen player will not interupt your playback UX, sounds good huh?
+So starting new Activity for fullscreen player will not interrupt your playback UX, sounds good huh?
 - Using Kohii in RecyclerView, with 'click-to-fullscreen' feature that open the fullscreen playback in new **Fragment**, because *single Activity* is the new trend.
 To make it more fun, I also add the *fragment transition learnt from [here](https://github.com/google/android-transition-examples/tree/master/GridToPager)*.
 - And more to come, depending on the feedback I got, request I receive and time I have to spend.